webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 If you are not already familiar with how plugins work, we recommend you first take a look at the [Plugins Crash Course](/docs/deep-dive/plugins-crash-course) before reading this article.

-> All of the code shown in this tutorial is also hosted in our [GitHub](https://github.com/webiny/webiny-examples/blob/master/css-class-page-element-setting) repository.
+> All the code shown in this tutorial is also hosted in our [GitHub](https://github.com/webiny/webiny-examples/blob/master/css-class-page-element-setting) repository.

 Ready?
 Let's dive in!